OEF/oef-specifications/oef_spec_draft.rst

 Definition
 ----------
 An OEF file is designed to be an ESD data exchange format.
-Practically it is an hdf5 file which follow conventions:
+Practically it is an hdf5 file which follow specifications below.

 Specifications
 --------------